Applied operations research

 • Simulation modeling.

-Together with clinical collaborators across Mayo Clinic, the program team delivers evidence-based solutions for practice transformation.
+Working in collaboration with clinical teams across Mayo Clinic, the program delivers evidence-based solutions that change how healthcare is delivered.

 Focus areas

-The Applied Operations Research Program focuses on redesigning outpatient scheduling and optimizing use of staff and space to improve patient access to care, treatment quality and financial performance.
-The program's expertise and responsibilities are:
+The Applied Operations Research Program primarily focuses on redesigning outpatient scheduling and optimizing the use of staff and space to improve patient access, treatment quality and financial performance.

-• Helping the practice define operational issues and concerns.
+• Assisting the practice with defining operational issues and concerns.

 • Defining project elements and resource needs.